esnrhm/cracked-jira/README.md

-# cracked-jira
+cracked-jira

-1- install docker and docker-compose
+1- install docker and docker-compose <br />
 2- run command 'docker-compose up -d'

-# port expose in docke-compose is 80.
-browse "localhost" or your ip.
+port expose in docke-compose is 80. browse "localhost" or your ip.

 when you see the license page use this code